Mrlodhii/ICICI-BANK/README.md

 IFSC CODE :- CNRB0005534
 Transaction Successful
 Received From
-Romince Akalgamiya
+yogendra Nagpure

-Transfer Amount For Amazon 4.51.999/- Rupees
+Transfer Amount For Amazon 51.999/- Rupees

 A/c No. 857730010103750 IFSC Code UBIN0550736